ryryp97/Burger-App/README.md

 ### Usage

 To run this application locally, first you must initialize the database using the schema.sql file and then data can be pre-populated using the seeds.sql file.
-Then

 After running node server.js from the command-line, the application should be running at the appropraite local host port.